pldelisle/deepNormalize/README.md

 * --data-format: choices=['channel_first', 'channel_last'] If not set, the data format best for the training device is used.
       Allowed values: channels_first (NCHW) for GPU usage, channels_last (NHWC) for CPU usage.

-*- -log-device-placement: Boolean.
+* --log-device-placement: Boolean.
 Whether to log device placement.

 ## Contributing